 For the Golden Anniversary of the Sugar Bowl Classic in 1984, the committee had the opportunity to invite Auburn and its once-in-a-lifetime athlete Bo Jackson.
 While Michigan managed to hold Jackson out of the end zone, he still finished with 130 yards on 22 carries as the Tigers escaped with a 9-7 victory.
 The legend of Bo also gained another chapter in New Orleans as it is said that the young football star tossed a football off the Superdome’s ceiling replay screen (over 200 feet up) during an Auburn practice session.

-While these 16 football legends were selected as the inaugural class of the Sugar Bowl Hall of Fame, they are but a sampling of the many greats that have entertained hundreds of thousands of fans in New Orleans (and millions around the world on radio and television) while competing in the Sugar Bowl Classic.
+While these 33 football legends have been selected in the first three classes of the Sugar Bowl Hall of Fame, they are but a sampling of the many greats that have entertained hundreds of thousands of fans in New Orleans (and millions around the world on radio and television) while competing in the Sugar Bowl Classic.
 So, stay tuned for the honoring of more Sugar Bowl greats in the years to come.